-Phillips Theological Seminary is a satellite center of the Presbyterian Healthcare Services (PHS) in Albuquerque, New Mexico.
+Phillips Theological Seminary is a satellite center of Baptist Health System located in San Antonio, Texas.
 CPE ADMISSIONS PROCESS

 Level I CPE addresses basic competencies and issues of pastoral reflection, pastoral formation, pastoral identity and functioning in one or more units of CPE.
 A CPE student must meet Level I CPE outcomes, as documented in the Supervisor’s evaluation, as a prerequisite for acceptance in Level II CPE.